apache/nuttx/Documentation/platforms/xtensa/esp32s3/index.rst

 ========== ======= =====
 Peripheral Support NOTES
 ========== ======= =====
-GPIO         Yes
-UART         Yes
-SPI          Yes
+ADC          No
+AES          No
+Bluetooth    No
-I2C          No
+CAMERA       No
 CAN/TWAI     No
 DMA          Yes
-Wi-Fi        Yes   WPA3-SAE supported
-SPIFLASH     Yes
-SPIRAM       Yes
-Timers       Yes
-Watchdog     Yes
-RTC          No
-RNG          No
-AES          No
 eFuse        No
-ADC          No
-Bluetooth    No
-SDIO         No
+GPIO         Yes
-SD/MMC       No
+I2C          No
 I2S          No
 LCD          No
-CAMERA       No
 LED_PWM      No
-RMT          No
 MCPWM        No
 Pulse_CNT    No
+RMT          No
+RNG          No
+RSA          No
+RTC          No
+SD/MMC       No
+SDIO         No
 SHA          No
+SPI          Yes
+SPIFLASH     Yes
+SPIRAM       Yes
+Timers       Yes
+Touch        Yes
+UART         Yes
-RSA          No
+USB OTG      No
 USB SERIAL   Yes
-USB OTG      No
+Watchdog     Yes
+Wi-Fi        Yes   WPA3-SAE supported
 ========== ======= =====

 .. _esp32s3_peripheral_support: